Register

 6 National Anthems That Will Make You Tremble With Fear

-After casting our ballots this morning, Americans are feeling something approaching national pride for the first time in many years.
+On Independence Day, Americans are probably feeling something approaching national pride.
 So we thought we'd take a closer look at the national anthem, that creepy ritual of bland patriotism.

 We all know that the American national anthem tells the inspiring story of a brave flag that survives a scary night by believing in itself.
 But not all national anthems steal their plots from children's books.
 In fact, some countries aren't satisfied until their national anthem makes any child within earshot weep in terror.
 Here are six that take pride in their land to a whole new and insanely violent level.